 Avoid spending money on things that you don´t enjoy and reduce the cost of activities that you like to do, but that you can find somewhat cheaper.

 If you want to learn more about saving and investing, I recommend the following articles:

-- Guide to learn how to invest in stocks
+- Initial guide to learn how to invest in stocks

 That’s all for today.
 What did you think of my expenses review in 2019?
 Are you missing something?

 Let me know in the comments, and I’ll be happy to reply.